Learn why you must mitigate your damages after an injury. Don’t let the insurance company cut your compensation for failure to limit your losses.

 Injured individuals can justify not going through the pain and stress of surgery if it involves hazards, dangerous risks, or the doctor cannot say with a degree of medical certainty that an operation would improve the outcome.

-Using Alternative Treatments
+4. Relying on Alternative Treatments

-Some alternate injury treatments include:
+Some alternative injury treatments include:

 - Chiropractic care